-All graduates of Yale College who have held their degrees for five years or more, all alumni of the graduate and professional schools, and all recipients of Yale honorary degrees are eligible to vote in the election.
+According to the University Charter, all graduates of Yale College who have held their degrees for five years or more, all alumni of the graduate and professional schools, and all recipients of Yale honorary degrees are eligible to vote in the election.
 The polls close at 11:59 p.m.
-EDT on May 19, 2019.
-As in past years, Election Services Corporation of Ronkonkoma, New York, is tabulating the votes and will record only one vote per person.
+EDT on May 17, 2020.
+Yale has engaged Election Services Corporation of Melville, New York, to tabulate the votes.
+Only one vote per person will be recorded.